-Evenanted The French's investment strategy The Tweeter monitors the mentamone of the Diedr Deels Expected return on The Fund's investment strategy has been structured so that the The Trustee monitors the performance of the BlackRock holdings.
-The investment manager report includes an investments investments aim to generate the assessment of the investment manager's performance level of return required to meet relative to their stated benchmark. the overall objectives.
-With the majority of assets invested via a bulk annuity transaction the Fund does not benefit from any return on these assets given they are guaranteed by Scottish Widows.
-Though the Fund benefits from the returns provided by the investment of the residual DB assets which have been invested in a money market fund.
-Given the current investment strategy of the residual DB assets the returns are expected Over the 3 year period to 30 September 2024, the Fund returned -8.3% p.a. on a net of fees basis and over the 1 year period to 30 September 2023 the Fund returned 0.6% on a net of fees basis.
-Performance has been considered in the context of the prevailing market environment, with negative returns on almost all asset classes over the three-year period given that a large proportion of the Fund's assets were invested in fixed income assets and LDI which saw negative returns as gilt yields have risen over this period.
-Given the DB residual assets are invested in a money market fund, the expected return is lower than prior years, but the liabilities for the DB section have been secured with a bulk-annuity contract. to not deviate significantly from SONIA.
+return on investments The Trustee monitors the performance of the BlackRock holdings.
+The investment manager report includes an assessment of the investment manager's performance relative to their stated benchmark.
+Over the 3 year period to 30 September 2024, the Fund returned -8.3% p.a. on a net of fees basis and over the 1 year period to 30 September 2023 the Fund returned 0.6% on a net of fees basis.
+Performance has been considered in the context of the prevailing market environment, with negative returns on almost all asset classes over the three- year period given that a large proportion of the Fund's assets were invested in fixed income assets and LDI which saw negative returns as gilt yields have risen over this period. market fund.
+Given the current inve strategy of the residua assets the returns are e Given the current investment strategy of the residual DB assets the returns are expected to not deviate significantly from Given the DB residual assets are invested in a money market fund, the expected return is lower than prior years, but the liabilities for the DB section have been secured with a bulk-annuity contract.
 The investment strategy for the DC transfer-in assets was reviewed by the Trustee during 2024.
 The Trustee switched the DC transfer-in assets to the BlackRock DC Diversified Growth Fund in November 2024.
 The fund is expected to deliver returns in excess of inflation under normal market conditions over the longer term, helping to grow a member's assets, whilst providing protection in volatile markets via diversification across different asset classes.

-Requirement Policy How the policy has been met over the year to 30 September 2024 Securing compliance with the legal requirements about choosing investments The Trustee obtains advice from their investment adviser, who can provide expert advice enabling the Trustee to set an overall objective investment strategy and choose investment vehicles that can fulfil the Fund's investment objectives.
+Investment Mandates Requirement Policy How the policy has been met over the year to 30 September 2024 Securing compliance with the legal requirements about choosing investments The Trustee obtains advice from their investment adviser, who can provide expert advice enabling the Trustee to set an overall objective investment strategy and choose investment vehicles that can fulfil the Fund's investment objectives.
 In the Trustee's opinion this is consistent with the Pensions Act 1995, the Occupational Pension Schemes (Investment) Regulations 2005 and any subsequent regulation.
 Over the year, the Trustee received written advice from their investment adviser in relation to entering into the bulk annuity transaction.
 During the year the Trustee received suitability advice on the investment strategy for the DC transfer-in assets.
 Realisation of investments The Fund's investment manager has discretion in the timing of realisations of investments and in considerations relating to the liquidity of those investments.
 The Fund's residual assets were solely invested in a pooled fund over the year, the BlackRock ICS GBP Liquidity Heritage Fund, which has daily liquidity.
 The Trustee monitors the Fund's cashflow position on a regular basis to ensure there is sufficient monies to meet the payment of member benefits and any expenses.
 Financially material considerations and how those The Trustee believes that environmental, social and corporate governance ("ESG") factors may have a material The Trustee was satisfied with the approach taken by both NinetyOne and BlackRock with regards to integrating ESG factors into the underlying portfolios over the year.